orstavik/JoiComponents/book/chapter8_routing/Pattern2_HashDots.md

 # Pattern: HashDot

-**HashDot** is a hybrid format combining the URL convention with hashtags.
+**HashDot** is a hybrid format combining the "hashtag" and "folder/file.type" conventions.
-The purpose of HashDot is to describe and route links that:
+The purpose of HashDot is:
- * are familiar and user-readable
+ * to describe links in a familiar and user-readable format and
- * have a form that represent their content
- * scale functionally to enable developers to build more powerful client-side applications with less complexity.
+ * enable developers to in links directly express multiple, deep targets with less complexity.

 ## A HashDot is a #-tag with .-arguments